Holy Mother of God Church, Tehran

-From 1945 to 1970 the church was the official office and the resident of Armenians' archbishop, which was then transferred to Saint Sarkis Cathedral, Tehran.
+From 1945 to 1970 the church was the official office and the residence of the Armenians' archbishop, which was then transferred to Saint Sarkis Cathedral, Tehran.

 Location

 The Church of Holy Mary is located between Masud-e-Sad Street and Mirza Kouchak Khan Street not far from Jomhouri Avenue, Tehran.

 History

 During and after the Armenian genocide in the Ottoman Empire and the loss of their homelands about 50,000 Armenians found refuge in Iran.
-After the Sovietization of Armenia in 1920 and the purges under Joseph Stalin, more refugees from Armenia crossed the border to Iran, among the Nikolai Lauri from Nagorno-Karabakh, the architect of the church.
+After the Sovietization of Armenia in 1920 and the purges under Joseph Stalin, more refugees from Armenia crossed the border to Iran, among them Nikolai Lauri from Nagorno-Karabakh, the architect of the church.
 So the number of Armenians – in their majority members of the Armenian Apostolic Church – in the Iranian capital increased significantly and the need to build a new church arose.
 On 17 April 1937, a meeting was held with the presence of Armenian architects, and Nikolai Lauri was asked to present a plan to build a church based on a budget of 60,000 tomans.
 However, Nikolai Lauri died in 1939, and the plan was realized by Nikolai Markov.
-Roman Isayan (called Isayev in Russia) financed the construction of the church, which costed 100,000 tomans.
+Roman Isayan (called Isayev in Russia) financed the construction of the church, which cost 100,000 tomans.
 Construction works began on 17 April 1938 with the participation of a large number of Armenians and clergy of the churches in Tehran.
-The church was completed in 1938 and christened in 1945 by Karekin I, Catholicos of Cilicia, as Church of Holy Mary.
+The church was completed in 1938 and christened in 1945 by Karekin I, Catholicos of Cilicia, as the Church of Holy Mary.

 From 1945 to 1960, it was the main office and residence of the Archbishop of the Armenians, which was later transferred to the new Saint Sarkis Cathedral completed in 1970.
 On 13 February 2002, the church was registered by the Cultural Heritage and Tourism Organization of Iran as a national monument, with the registration number 7237.